 I highly recommend The Art of Fermentation by Sandor Katz to learn more about fermentation.
 It is a New York Times Bestseller.

-Do You Need A Starter To Make Kimchi?
+Do You Need a Starter Culture?

 Baechu 배추, Chinese cabbage, is the main ingredient in traditional kimchi.
 Chinese cabbage is the same as napa cabbage but is not the same as regular cabbage.
 Regular cabbage is round with thick waxy leaves.
 Chinese cabbages are thin, crispy and delicate.